-For winter, students are permitted to wear plain navy blue or black skins / long sleeved tops underneath their T-Shirt.
+For winter, students are permitted to wear plain navy blue or black skins / long sleeved tops underneath their PE T-Shirt and/or a plain, navy jumper.

-If your child is ill or injured they will be given a leadership role during PE lessons and will still need to be in kit.
-An email or phone call explaining the illness or injury is still required so that PE staff are aware of those students who are not going to participate physically.
+If your child is ill or injured, they will be given a 'non-performing' role during PE lessons and are still expected to be in full PE uniform.
+Non-performers will be assigned roles ranging from that of leader, official, coach or carrying out analysis tasks associated with the lesson content.
+An email or phone call explaining the illness or injury is also required so that PE staff are aware of those students who are not able to participate physically.